ErikMaris/DiffusionLab/docs/manuscript/usage/GUI.rst

 * Nearest neighbor classifiers
 * Ensemble classifiers

 Classification Learner can also be opened from the DiffusionLab main window via :guilabel:`Classification` > :guilabel:`MATLAB Classification Learner`.
 The trained model in Classification Learner can be `exported <https://nl.mathworks.com/help/stats/export-classification-model-for-use-with-new-data.html>`_ via :guilabel:`export model` or :guilabel:`export compact model`.
-The current population in DiffusionLab can be segmented with this save model via :guilabel:`Classification` > :guilabel:`Segment with model CL`.
+The current population in DiffusionLab can be segmented with this saved model via :guilabel:`Classification` > :guilabel:`Segment with model CL`.

 Visualization
 ---------------